SalamAlt/gfx-project/SDL2Template-master/README.txt

-Disclaimer: this was done as a course project and should not be used without permission 3rd Year Computer Graphics Winter 2019 Project
+Disclaimer: this was done as a course project and should not be used without permission How to run: Open the sln file in visual studio 2017 3rd Year Computer Graphics Winter 2019 Project
 Group Members: Salam Al-Tamimi (solo)

 Note: I included screenshots just in case.

 Summary
-I created a scene that shows either .obj models or simply cubes whose positions I wrote in code.
+Using C++ and SDL2,I created a scene that shows either .obj models or simply cubes whose positions I wrote in code.
 There is an option to use textures, the camera is movable, and there is directional light.
 Note: the FPS is really low (1/second) when using the .obj models provided.

 Goals Met